Expat Guide to Buying Property in Vietnam

 Table of contents

-There is a different form of land ownership in Vietnam than in most countries.
+The structure of land ownership in Vietnam is different from most countries.
 In Vietnam land belongs collectively to all people.
 The state is simply described as the one managing it.

 For individuals, the maximum length is 50 years, with an option to renew the agreement for another 50 years.